 By the very scientific method of standing on bathroom scales with and without my fully-packed bag, I estimated that everything weighed around 8kg… and that I need to lose some weight myself!

 Let’s take a look at what I brought, and what I wished I had brought on the Cotswold Way.
-Please note that many of the links below are Amazon affiliate links: if this information is useful, please consider shopping after clicking these links, as we earn a small commission from that.

 I didn’t have a hiking pack with me in the UK, so I borrowed my wife’s instead!
 While it was good enough, I really did miss my Berghaus pack: though it would have been mainly empty, the harness and support is a much better fit for my back, and would have saved me the tiny amount of shoulder pain I picked up.